Eulalia viridis

 Eulalia viridis is a species of bright-green polychaete worm in the family Phyllodocidae.
 It can range from 5 to 15 cm in length and is usually found in shallow north Atlantic water under rocks or in mussel beds.

 Description

-E. viridis is a dorsally flattened, slender worm with up to 200 segments.
+Eulalia viridis is a dorsally flattened, slender worm with up to 200 segments.
 It grows to a length of 15 cm and is mid-green or bright green in colour.
 The head bears five antennae, two eyes and four pairs of tentacular cirri; the eversible proboscis is cylindrical and dotted with rounded papillae.
 Each body segment has a pair of parapodia, and the cirri on these are long, thin and pointed.
 They project outwards, forming a fringe down each side of the body.